FlorisRoelofs/polya/README.md

 This will run the polya model where two blue balls will be added and only one red ball.
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.

 4. polya_streak(N):
-This will run the polya model where any streak of the same 3 couloured balls will be doubled in the urn.
+This will run the polya model where any streak of the same 3 coloured balls will be doubled in the urn.
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.

 5. polya_life_events(N):
 This will run the polya model where at the half point of the amount of experiments, 50% of all previous picks become either red or blue.
 This will be random.
 N stands for the amount of experiments.
 The output will be a plot of the proportion blue balls over 200 picks.